How to Rekindle Romance In Your Marriage

-Too many married couples suffer from “relational entropy.”
+Are you looking for to rekindle romance in your marriage or long-term relationship?
+As a couples counselor, I know that too many married couples suffer from “relational entropy.”
 They don’t put time and energy into their relationship, take each other for granted, and start to feel “meh” about their marriage as a result.

 We’ve all heard the arguments that Valentine’s Day is a manufactured holiday, designed to manipulate people into spending their money.
-But what I have found to be more true is that people love to love.
+What I have found to be more true is that people love to love.
 They love to celebrate their love.
-They love to feel cherished and appreciated.
-And they really want to feel loved, celebrated, cherished, and appreciated on Valentine’s Day — by the person who means more to them than anyone else in the world.
+They love to feel cherished and appreciated – and they really want to feel loved, celebrated, cherished, and appreciated on Valentine’s Day by the person who means more to them than anyone else in the world.

-Valentine’s Day feels like a great opportunity to reconnect, and restore your love.
+Valentine’s Day feels like a great opportunity to reconnect and restore your love.
 Particularly when relationships have been feeling challenging or disconnected, many people hope that Valentine’s Day can be a day for recognition, reconnection, and reunion.
-They hope that the love that launched their life together can be breathed back into a cozy fire by a little effort and specialness.
+They hope that the love that launched their life together can be breathed back into a cozy fire with a little effort and specialness.
 (And all relationships can benefit from some intentional attention).

 And when it fails to do so, it can leave people feeling even lonelier and sadder than before.